-M-Th 7:30 am - 5:00 pm

-F 8:00 am - 12:00 noon (TBA, as determined by school programming)
+M-Th 7:30 am - 5:00 pm F 8:00 am - 1:30 noon

 Taos Academy's school day begins at 8:00 and ends at 4:00.
-Students in grades 5 through 8 are required to attend campus all day on Monday and Wednesday for academic instruction with Tuesday and Thursday open for enrichment programming.
-Students in grades 9 through 12, except for College Link students, are required to attend campus all day on Tuesday and Thursday for academic instruction with Monday and Wednesday open for enrichment programming.
+Students in grades 5 through 8 are required to attend campus all day on Monday and Wednesday for academic instruction with Tuesday, Thursday, and Friday open for enrichment programming.
+Students in grades 9 through 12, except for College Link students, are required to attend campus all day on Tuesday and Thursday for academic instruction with Monday, Wednesday, and Friday open for enrichment programming.

-Daily on-campus schedules include online academic work, face to face academic instruction, academic advisory, enrichment dedicated to literacy and math, 21st Century Learning courses, and one hour for lunch/recess/activity time.
-Individual student schedules are created at the start of school and modified throughout the year as needed; students may attend TA campus 4.5 days per week by taking advantage of some of the following wrap-around programming.
-Attendance on these days may also be required as needed to support student academic growth.
+Daily on-campus schedules include online work, face to face academic instruction, academic advisory, enrichment dedicated to literacy and math, 21st Century Learning courses, Career and College Preparation and one hour for lunch/recess/activity time.
+Individual student schedules are created at the start of school and modified throughout the year as needed; students may attend TA campus 5 days per week by taking advantage of some of the following wrap-around programming.

-Please note that students may be required to attend additional classes, programs, and/or Friday tutoring for lack of progress or for more structured academic support, as needed.
-In particular, students not showing grade level proficiency in Math and/or Reading, dropping below 2.0 GPA, or in credit recovery for on-time graduation will be placed on a Student Success Plan, requiring a full on-campus schedule.
+Attendance on these optional days may also be needed to support student academic growth.
+Students may be required to attend additional classes, programs, and/or Friday tutoring for lack of progress, additional academic support, or for a more structured learning environment.
+In particular, students not showing grade level proficiency in Math and/or Reading, not growing towards grade level proficiency on Math and/or Reading, dropping below a 2.0 GPA, or in credit recovery for on-time graduation will be placed on a Student Success Plan, requiring a full on-campus schedule.

 - High School Student Success Lab: The SSL is a learning lab designed to give high school students a structured study environment with a high speed internet connection to support success in their online coursework.
 SSL is available from 8:00 am 12:00 noon on Mondays and Wednesdays.
 Students may attend voluntarily or as required due to lack of success/progress. - Middle School Plus Enrichment Program: Mid School Plus offers classes to 5th- 8th grade students from 8 am - 4 pm on Tuesdays and Thursdays.
 This program is designed to further support the learning needs of our younger students and to prepare them for high school success.
+Students attending afternoon MidSchool Plus must be registered for at least one STEM class as well.